metamn/react/content/blog/on-design-sytems/index.md

 Often times **Storybook** complements missing unit tests and mocks integration tests with visual tests.

 Storybook mocks also documentation.
-[Bold](https://bold.bridge.ufsc.br/en/) alone managed to come up with a good looking Storybook for their API docs.
+[Bold](https://bold.bridge.ufsc.br/en/) alone managed to come up with a good-looking Storybook for their API docs.
 The rest uses Storybook to complement their documentation suite which results in scattered user experience.

 The big players, again, managed to come up with an **in-house, integrated documentation** tool reaching UX excellence.